Aidan O'Callaghan

-Aidan O'Callaghan is an Irish actor best known for roles in The Witcher: Blood Origin (2022), Wolfe (2021), The Rook (2019) EastEnders and Emmerdale.
+Aidan O'Callaghan (born 25 November 1988) is an Irish actor best known for roles in television and film, including The Witcher: Blood Origin, Wolfe, The Rook, EastEnders, Emmerdale and Coronation Street.

 Career

-Aidan O'Callaghan gained widespread recognition for his role in the Netflix series The Witcher: Blood Origin, a prequel to The Witcher series.
-The show garnered over 663 million hours of viewership across its first season, making it one of Netflix's most-watched releases of the year.
+O'Callaghan portrayed Kareg in the Netflix series The Witcher: Blood Origin, a prequel to The Witcher series.
+Kareg is a member of the Dog Clan, an ancient warrior group sworn to protect the royal family of Xin'Trea.
+The cast included Lenny Henry, Mirren Mack, Michelle Yeoh and Laurence O'Fuarain.

-Aidan plays Kareg, a member of the Dog Clan, an ancient warrior group sworn to protect the royal family of Xin'Trea in a cast which includes Lenny Henry, Mirren Mack, Michelle Yeoh and Laurence O'Fuarain.
-The Witcher: Blood Origin was released on Netflix on 25 December 2022.
+He has appeared in Emmerdale, EastEnders and Coronation Street and has also worked on notable international projects like Wolfe and The Rook.

-He made history as the first and only Irish actor to appear in both Emmerdale and EastEnders, two of the UK's most popular continuing dramas and has since appeared in notable projects like Wolfe, The Rook, The Witcher: Blood Origin and the award-winning film A Simple Killing (2024).
+In 2024, O'Callaghan appeared in the short film A Simple Killing, which won the Judges’ Choice Award and Audience Award at the Waterford International Film Festival, and screened at the Newport Beach Film Festival, Raindance Film Festival, and the BAFTA- and Oscar-qualifying Foyle Film Festival.

-His role in the award-winning film A Simple Killing (2024) has received critical acclaim, with the film winning both the Best Film (Judges' Choice) and Audience Award at Waterford International Film Festival, following its US premiere at Newport Beach film Festival and its UK premiere at the Raindance Film Festival.
-It was also selected for the BAFTA and Oscar-qualifying Foyle Film Festival.
+In 2025, O'Callaghan played Col in the feature film The Reckoning of Erin Morrigan, Erin Morrigan's (Olwen Fouere) former lover and IRA operative.
+The film was nominated for Best Film and screened at the Chicago International Film Festival and Galway Film Fleadh.